 I still have one-quarter of my internship left to go.
 I am sad that it is almost over, but I will be enjoying the remainder of the program.
 Its been a great exposure.

-What did you think about the admission process and interview preparation for the internship?
+What did you think about the admission process and interview preparation for the internship in shanghai?

 CIP has a very comprehensive admission and selection system, and I am not surprised at the quality of other interns I met so far.
 The CIP placement team prepared me for the interview through a short coaching segment.
 My interview process was pretty quick.
 My CV was reviewed, and they asked me about my interests and also what work experience I’ve had in the past.
 It was a pretty standard interview, and it went very quickly and easy.
 It was a nice start of the entire process.